Authentic Lessons for 21st Century Learning

 Extend

-As an extension, students should be provided with the opportunity to display their Thumbprint Autobiographies and to read the work of others in a modified Gallery Walk.
+As an extension, provide students with the opportunity to display their Thumbprint Autobiographies and to read the work of others in a modified Gallery Walk.
+Display slide 9.
 To make this conducive to a class period and physical layout, desks may be arranged in small or large groups (one large circle also works well, if possible).
-Each student places his or her Thumbprint Autobiography on their desk.
-This activity works well with music playing; the teacher plays calming music for the period that students are reading the project in front of them, then when the music stops, they move to the next desk to read a new narrative.
+Ask each student to place his or her Thumbprint Autobiography on their desk.
+This activity works well with music playing; you can play calming music for the period that students are reading the project in front of them, then when you stop the music, they move to the next desk to read a new narrative.
 This modified Gallery Walk works similarly to musical chairs, except in this version the opportunity is presented for students' stories to be read and learned.

 Evaluate

-Students' Thumbprint Autobiographies will be evaluated using a rubric.
-The rubric may be modified to have specific requirements (certain number of questions answered, specific instances of figurative used, etc.).
+Evaluate students' Thumbprint Autobiographies by using a rubric.
+You can modify the rubric to have specific requirements (certain number of questions answered, specific instances of figurative language used, etc.).
 Rubrics to modify may be found here.

 Resources